 Updated : Wed, March 22, 2023 @ 1:52 PM

 PCR is arguably one of the most enabling technologies of modern molecular biology, with a sensitivity that can detect incredibly small amounts of DNA.
 However, the sensitivity of the method is also one of the biggest challenges—when you can detect just a few molecules of DNA, inadvertent contamination can give you misleading data.
 Issues with contamination are especially critical in qPCR reactions for molecular diagnostics testing, such as for SARS-CoV-2 detection, where any contaminating template DNA, even if it’s just long fragments, can generate false positive results.

 The risks of contamination should be no surprise to any scientist that regularly uses PCR, but one consequence that you may not have considered is how this risk can affect your oligonucleotide order.
-Because oligos longer than 45 nt (a.k.a. longmers) can serve as templates for amplification, and because we recognize that there is a small but plausible risk of trace amounts of oligo from one order contaminating another order (via aerosolization), we have a very stringent process for screening orders for oligos longer than 45 nt.
+Because oligos longer than 55 nt (a.k.a. longmers) are more likely to serve as templates for amplification, and because we recognize that there is a small but plausible risk of trace amounts of oligo from one order contaminating another order (via aerosolization), we have a very stringent process for screening orders for oligos longer than 55 nt.
 Any orders that could jeopardize the quality and reliability of any of our clients’ assays are rejected.
 In general, we do not synthesize any long positive control templates (unmodified oligos) and carefully screen other long modified oligos for their ability to contaminate other qPCR assays we sell.

 The calculus behind rejection